Helping Hands International, Inc.

 Have more questions?

-Currently, we are planning to help our neighbors in Arkansas who have been impacted by Tornadoes by providing debris removal, roof tarping, and sharing the gospel.
+We are planning to help our neighbors in Klamath County, OR who have been impacted by the recent Golden Fire by primarily providing sifting assistance to their damaged home, business or property, and sharing the gospel.

 Will you considering joining the Team?